OmniMAE: Single Model Masked Pretraining on Images and Videos

 \subsection{Implementation Details}

 We note some of the salient implementation details and provide the complete details in~\cref{appendix:impl_details}.

 { \bf Architecture.} We use the ViT~\cite{dosovitskiy2020image} architecture for the omnivorous encoder and experiment with its \vitB, \vitL, and \vitH variants.
-We do not use the \texttt{[CLS]} token in the ViT models, yielding a small improvement in runtime without any loss in performance.
-We use a Transformer decoder consisting of 4 layers (8 for \vitH) with 384, 512, and 512 embedding dimensions for \vitB, \vitL, and \vitH, respectively.
+We do not use the \texttt{[CLS]} token in the ViT models, yielding a small improvement in runtime without loss in performance.
+We use a Transformer decoder with 4 layers (8 for \vitH) of 384, 512, and 512 embedding dimensions for \vitB, \vitL, and \vitH, respectively.
 The decoder outputs the RGB colors for the pixels in all the input patches.
 We use sinusoidal positional encoding~\cite{vaswani2017attention} for the patches in both the encoder and the decoder.

-\textbf{Training details.} We train our models with a mini-batch size of $2048$ using distributed training.
+\textbf{Training details.} We train our models with a mini-batch size of $2048$.
 We resize the input images and videos spatially to $224\!\times\!224$ pixels.
 For videos, we sample a clip of $T\!=\!16$ frames at 6 FPS.
 We use a patch size of $2\!\times\!16\!\times\!16$ for \vitB and \vitL, and $2\!\times\!14\!\times\!14$ for \vitH.
 Images are replicated temporally to meet the patch size.

 \textbf{Masking the input.} Compared to prior work, we use extremely high masking for pretraining and only 10\% and 5\% of the image and video patches are fed to the encoder for pretraining.
 We uniform randomly mask the patches for images and videos and ablate the masking hyperparameters in~\cref{sec:ablations}.